heistp/irtt/README.md

   - Find or file issue with Go team over scheduler performance, if needed
   - Prototype doing thread scheduling or socket i/o for Linux in C
 - Show actual size of header in text and json, and add calculation to doc
-- Measure and document local differences between ping and irtt response times
-- Create a backports version for Debian stable

 ### Inbox